vsaravind007/personal-blog/blog/content/posts/Apple-Haptic-Trailer-How-It-Works.md

 3. Bass
 4. Treble

-Once we have these split out and available, its just a matter of converting these to corresponding continous haptic events:
+Once we have these split out and available, its just a matter of converting these to corresponding continuous haptic events:

 Generate `HapticTransient` events from onsets & beats
 Generate `HapticContinuous` events from the sustained energy + harmonics